BDC Hamburger Icon

 At-fault party

 If you are determined not to be at fault for the incident, a third party may pay.
-For example, if you were involved in an auto accident that was not your fault but resulted in damage to your business vehicle, the at-fault driver’s insurer might pay the repair costs via subrogation.
+For example, let’s say you were involved in an auto accident that was not your fault but resulted in damage to your business vehicle.
+The at-fault driver’s insurer might pay the repair costs via the subrogation process.
 If you sign a waiver of subrogation, it waives future legal action and claims on the incident.

-Therefore, you should report accidents immediately to your insurer and notify the insurer if you agree to any of these types of final settlements.
-Consult an attorney as soon as possible before signing subrogation waivers to settle any accidents, and find out if you live in a no-fault auto accident state.
+To protect your interests, report accidents immediately to your insurer and notify them if you agree to any settlements.
+Consult an attorney before signing subrogation waivers — especially if you live in a no-fault auto accident state — to fully understand your rights and potential outcomes.

 Policy details